 Hang Seng Insurance operates an investment strategy with key objectives as follows:

 The assets supporting the participating policies assets are carefully managed and monitored according to a predefined set of risk appetite.
 The asset portfolio predominantly consists of fixed income assets issued by government and corporate entities with good credit quality and long term prospects.
-Growth assets, including equity, property, hedge fund, private equity and etc. are managed on prudent basis and utilized in order to enhance investment performance in the long run.
-Subject to our investment strategy, derivatives may be used for hedging or efficient portfolio management.
+Growth assets, including equities, properties, hedge funds, and private equities are managed on prudent basis and utilized in order to enhance investment performance in the long run.
+Subject to our investment strategy, financial derivatives may be used for hedging or efficient portfolio management.

-The asset portfolio is well diversified in different types of assets, and is invested in different geographical markets (mainly Asia, US and Europe) and industries.
+The asset portfolio is well diversified in different types of assets, and is invested in global geographical markets (mainly US ,Europe, Asia including HK) and industries.
 Investment for fixed income assets are mainly in HKD and USD to match the currency of the underlying policies while growth assets are invested in various currencies for diversification.

 The current long-term target strategy is to allocate assets attributed to this product as follows: